Anchorage Distracted Driving Accident Attorney

 When you are driving, you should be focused on the road and the task at hand.
 Unfortunately, many drivers are distracted by their cell phones, GPS devices, and other electronic devices.
 In fact, distracted driving is one of the leading causes of car accidents in the United States.
 If you were injured in a car accident caused by a distracted driver, you have the right to seek compensation for your medical bills, lost wages, pain and suffering, and other damages.

 At Rosano Law, we are committed to helping injured individuals and their families fight for the justice and fair recovery they are owed.
-Our Anchorage distracted driving accident lawyer has extensive experience handling these types of cases and are prepared to aggressively advocate for you.
+Our Anchorage distracted driving accident lawyer has extensive experience handling these types of cases and is prepared to aggressively advocate for you.
 We understand the various challenges you are facing, and we are here to provide the compassionate, personalized legal guidance you need.

-Call our office at (907) 312-2292or contact us onlinetoday to schedule a consultation with our Anchorage distracted driving accident attorney.
+Call our office at (907) 312-2292or contact us online today to schedule a consultation with our Anchorage distracted driving accident attorney.

 What Is Distracted Driving?